smguilia/overview-1/glossary/glossary.md

 ### mention
 {: #x6834461}

-A span of text that is considered relevant ina domain data.
+A span of text that is considered relevant in a domain data.
 For example, in a type system about automotive vehicles, occurrences of terms like "airbag", "Ford Explorer", and "child restraint system" might be relevant mentions.

 ### ML
 {: #x9766880}